wish-wg/webrtc-http-egress-protocol/draft-ietf-wish-whep.md

 - WHEP endpoint: Responds with a "201 Created" message containing an SDP answer.
 - WHEP player and media server: Establish an ICE and DTLS sessions for NAT traversal and secure communication.
 - RTP/RTCP Flow: Real-time Transport Protocol and Real-time Transport Control Protocol flows are established for media transmission from the media server to the WHEP player, secured by the SRTP profile.
-- WHEP player: Sends an HTTP DELETE to terminate the WHIP session.
+- WHEP player: Sends an HTTP DELETE to terminate the WHEP session.
 - WHEP session: Responds with a "200 OK" to confirm the session termination.

 # Protocol Operation